Ford Taunus G93A: The body

 Stylistically the new car followed the 1930s fashion for streamlining, but with a North American flavour inspired by the Lincoln-Zephyr of the time.
 Design work was carried out at the Ford headquarters in Detroit mainly between the then recently appointed chief of design E.T.
 "Bob" Gregorie and Lincoln-Mercury division manager Edsel Ford, the son of Henry Ford.
 The bodyshell was supplied from the Berlin plant of pressed steel experts, Ambi Budd.
 Like the Eifel, the Ford Taunus came with rigid axles, but with the innovation of hydraulic brakes.

 The engine

 The Taunus was designed to take a 45 PS 1.5-litre side-valve engine developed from the 1.2-litre unit used in the Eifel.
-However, in March 1939 the government, anticipating war, introduced restrictions whereby Ford were permitted to produce only a single standardised engine in the class of cars covered by engine sizes between 1.2 and 2.0 litres, and so the Taunus used the smaller 1,172 cc engine (a k a known as English Sidevalve) carried over from the Eifel model.
+However, in March 1939 the government, anticipating war, introduced restrictions whereby Ford were permitted to produce only a single standardised engine in the class of cars covered by engine sizes between 1.2 and 2.0 litres, and so the Taunus used the smaller 1,172 cc engine (also known as English Sidevalve) carried over from the Eifel model.
 This was essentially the same unit that Ford would fit in the Ford Taunus P1 (and, at their Dagenham plant the Ford Anglia) until 1959.